JeeWeetje/iot-workshop/Azure.md

 Notice that we have full control over telemetry.
 We know which device has sent data at what time.
 This is great for charts or commands.

 Receiving telemetry in Azure completes this part of the workshop.
 You are now ready to do something exciting with this telemetry.
-One example is available at [Getting started with Flow](Flow.md)
+One example is available at [Pushing telemetry messages to Microsoft Flow and beyond](Flow.md)

 ![Workshop provided by Microsoft, The Things Network and Atos](img/logos/microsoft-ttn-atos.png)